Teyras/MT/text/chapters/110_analysis.md

 It is also worth noting that being CPU or memory bound is a characteristic of the submitted program and not the assignment.
-In many tasks, the students can choose the degree of the memory-speed tradeoff they want to make (for example, calculacting the `scrypt` function and tuning the block size).
+In many tasks, the students can choose the degree of the memory-speed tradeoff they want to make (for example, the number of intermediate results stored in a lookup table to avoid recalculation).
 Also, students might choose to solve problems intended e.g., as CPU-bound with memory-bound programs.

 The exercise types we selected for the experiment are:

 - `exp`: Approximation of $e^x$ using the $(1 + \frac{x}{n})^n$ formula with $x$
   and $n$ as integer parameters that are read from the memory.
-The calculation only uses two integer variables and one float variable.
+The calculation itself only uses two integer variables (the parameters) and one float variable (the result).
 We can expect they will probably stay in CPU registers for most of the execution time.
-This workload tests floating point operations with inputs being read sequentially from the memory.
+16384 iterations with pre-generated inputs (`x` and `n`) loaded into memory are performed.
+This way, the workload tests floating point operations with inputs being read sequentially from the memory.
-- `gray2bin`: Conversion of numbers in memory from Gray code to binary.
+- `gray2bin`: Conversion of numbers in an in-memory array from Gray code to binary.
 This workload measures the performance of integer operations while inputs are being read sequentially from the memory.
 - `bsearch`: A series of binary searches in a large integer array in the memory.
   This workload tests random access memory reads, which is a very common memory access scheme in both real-world and synthetic workloads.